Sexuality and disability: Sexual harassment, assault, and domestic violence

-People with disabilities are no less vulnerable than people without disabilities to harassment, assault, and domestic violence.
 People with disabilities are more vulnerable to sexual assault than the general public, being targeted due to the physical or mental impairments that they have.
 The American Journal of Preventive Medicine has published results of a survey that found that males with disabilities are 4 times more likely to be sexually abused.
-Other studies have shown that for women with disabilities, "regardless of age, race, ethnicity, sexual orientation, or class [they] are assaulted, raped, and abused at a rate two times greater than women without disabilities [... the] risk of being physically assaulted for an adult with developmental disabilities is 4–10 times higher than for other adults".
+Other studies have shown that for women with disabilities, "regardless of age, race, ethnicity, sexual orientation, or class [they] are assaulted, raped, and abused at a rate two times greater than women without disabilities[...
+The] risk of being physically assaulted for an adult with developmental disabilities is 4–10 times higher than for other adults."